LidaDavydova/jola-reproduction/README.md

 JoLA: Joint Localization and Activation Editing for Low-Resource Fine-Tuning
 ===

-Code for the paper "JoLA: Joint Localization and Activation Editing for Low-Resource Fine-Tuning"
+Code for the paper "JoLA: Joint Localization and Activation Editing for Low-Resource Fine-Tuning (ICML 2025)"

 Paper: http://arxiv.org/abs/2502.01179